Haig Mardirosian: Writer

 For 25 years, Mardirosian served as a critic for Fanfare Magazine, the leading recording review journal in the United States, and for 26 years he has written reviews of recordings, scores, books, and New Media for The American Organist for which publication he continues to write his monthly editorial column, Vox Humana.
 He has also contributed articles to The Diapason and The Journal of American Organbuilding.
 In 1993, he traveled to Stockholm, Sweden, under the auspices of a grant from the Swedish Institute, to research and write about the music of Otto Olsson.
 In sum, he has produced more than 1900 articles.
 He is also active as a consultant on the design and construction of pipe organs.

 Recording artist

 Haig Mardirosian records for Centaur Records.
 His releases include two masses of Orlande de Lassus with the source motets, in which he conducts the Choir of the Church of the Ascension and Saint Agnes, Washington, DC.
 He has also recorded a collection of organ suites, music of the late Czech composer, Petr Eben, and the Bach, Clavierübung, Part III.
 In fall, 2008, he recorded the organ works of Johannes Brahms for the second time in his career.

-Haig Mardirosian formerly served as Dean of Academic Affairs and Professor of Music at American University in Washington, DC, and as Organist and Choirmaster at the Church of the Ascension and Saint Agnes (Washington D.C.), where he conducted the professional choir well known for its sophisticated and idiomatic interpretations of masterpieces of liturgical repertoire.
-He has served as Organist at St. Andrew's Episcopal Church in Tampa, FL, since 2016.
+Haig Mardirosian was previously Dean of Academic Affairs and Professor of Music at American University in Washington, DC, and Organist and Choirmaster at the Church of the Ascension and Saint Agnes (Washington D.C.).
+He was Organist and Music Director at St. Andrew's Episcopal Church in Tampa, FL, from 2016-2018.